 You only need 2-3 drops on your toothbrush.
 The bottle will last a long time.

 My son likes that it foams.
 He said it feels like his teeth are getting clean.

 This palm oil free toothpaste alternative is also fluoride-free.

-The ingredients are Castille Soap (Water, Organic Coconut Oil, Organic Sunflower Oil, Organic Castor Oil, Citric Acid, Rosemary Extract), Organic Myrrh Tincture, and Essential Oils of Organic Anise and Organic Clove.
+The ingredients are Castile Soap (Water, Organic Coconut Oil, Organic Sunflower Oil, Organic Castor Oil, Citric Acid, Rosemary Extract), Organic Myrrh Tincture, and Essential Oils of Organic Anise and Organic Clove.

-As a side note, most castille soap contains palm oil derivatives.
+As a side note, most castile soap contains palm oil derivatives.
 It’s remarkable Fat and the Moon spells out the ingredients in theirs and that it’s palm oil free.

 We verified with Fat and the Moon their Anise & Clove Tooth Cleanse is palm oil free.
 They also offer a Tooth Polish for once-a-week use.
 It’s geared more toward adults to help prevent coffee stains, etc.

 This tooth polish is made without palm oil derivatives.

 At first, we went to Whole Foods and Trader Joe’s, hoping to find toothpaste without palm oil.
 After reading all the ingredients, we thought we found two of them.

 After a week of trying each, my son still had extremely dry lips.
 I looked up the ingredients on both toothpastes and found out both had hidden palm oil derivatives.